mxenabled/mx-platform-go/docs/AccountResponse.md

 `func (o *AccountResponse) UnsetAccountNumber()`

 UnsetAccountNumber ensures that no value is present for AccountNumber, not even an explicit nil
+### GetAccountOwnership

+`func (o *AccountResponse) GetAccountOwnership() string`

+GetAccountOwnership returns the AccountOwnership field if non-nil, zero value otherwise.

+### GetAccountOwnershipOk

+`func (o *AccountResponse) GetAccountOwnershipOk() (*string, bool)`

+GetAccountOwnershipOk returns a tuple with the AccountOwnership field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAccountOwnership

+`func (o *AccountResponse) SetAccountOwnership(v string)`

+SetAccountOwnership sets AccountOwnership field to given value.

+### HasAccountOwnership

+`func (o *AccountResponse) HasAccountOwnership() bool`

+HasAccountOwnership returns a boolean if a field has been set.

+### SetAccountOwnershipNil

+`func (o *AccountResponse) SetAccountOwnershipNil(b bool)`

+ SetAccountOwnershipNil sets the value for AccountOwnership to be an explicit nil

+### UnsetAccountOwnership
+`func (o *AccountResponse) UnsetAccountOwnership()`

+UnsetAccountOwnership ensures that no value is present for AccountOwnership, not even an explicit nil
+### GetAnnuityPolicyToDate

+`func (o *AccountResponse) GetAnnuityPolicyToDate() string`

+GetAnnuityPolicyToDate returns the AnnuityPolicyToDate field if non-nil, zero value otherwise.

+### GetAnnuityPolicyToDateOk

+`func (o *AccountResponse) GetAnnuityPolicyToDateOk() (*string, bool)`

+GetAnnuityPolicyToDateOk returns a tuple with the AnnuityPolicyToDate field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAnnuityPolicyToDate

+`func (o *AccountResponse) SetAnnuityPolicyToDate(v string)`

+SetAnnuityPolicyToDate sets AnnuityPolicyToDate field to given value.

+### HasAnnuityPolicyToDate

+`func (o *AccountResponse) HasAnnuityPolicyToDate() bool`

+HasAnnuityPolicyToDate returns a boolean if a field has been set.

+### SetAnnuityPolicyToDateNil

+`func (o *AccountResponse) SetAnnuityPolicyToDateNil(b bool)`

+ SetAnnuityPolicyToDateNil sets the value for AnnuityPolicyToDate to be an explicit nil

+### UnsetAnnuityPolicyToDate
+`func (o *AccountResponse) UnsetAnnuityPolicyToDate()`

+UnsetAnnuityPolicyToDate ensures that no value is present for AnnuityPolicyToDate, not even an explicit nil
+### GetAnnuityProvider

+`func (o *AccountResponse) GetAnnuityProvider() string`

+GetAnnuityProvider returns the AnnuityProvider field if non-nil, zero value otherwise.

+### GetAnnuityProviderOk

+`func (o *AccountResponse) GetAnnuityProviderOk() (*string, bool)`

+GetAnnuityProviderOk returns a tuple with the AnnuityProvider field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAnnuityProvider

+`func (o *AccountResponse) SetAnnuityProvider(v string)`

+SetAnnuityProvider sets AnnuityProvider field to given value.

+### HasAnnuityProvider

+`func (o *AccountResponse) HasAnnuityProvider() bool`

+HasAnnuityProvider returns a boolean if a field has been set.

+### SetAnnuityProviderNil

+`func (o *AccountResponse) SetAnnuityProviderNil(b bool)`

+ SetAnnuityProviderNil sets the value for AnnuityProvider to be an explicit nil

+### UnsetAnnuityProvider
+`func (o *AccountResponse) UnsetAnnuityProvider()`

+UnsetAnnuityProvider ensures that no value is present for AnnuityProvider, not even an explicit nil
+### GetAnnuityTermYear

+`func (o *AccountResponse) GetAnnuityTermYear() float32`

+GetAnnuityTermYear returns the AnnuityTermYear field if non-nil, zero value otherwise.

+### GetAnnuityTermYearOk

+`func (o *AccountResponse) GetAnnuityTermYearOk() (*float32, bool)`

+GetAnnuityTermYearOk returns a tuple with the AnnuityTermYear field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAnnuityTermYear

+`func (o *AccountResponse) SetAnnuityTermYear(v float32)`

+SetAnnuityTermYear sets AnnuityTermYear field to given value.

+### HasAnnuityTermYear

+`func (o *AccountResponse) HasAnnuityTermYear() bool`

+HasAnnuityTermYear returns a boolean if a field has been set.

+### SetAnnuityTermYearNil

+`func (o *AccountResponse) SetAnnuityTermYearNil(b bool)`

+ SetAnnuityTermYearNil sets the value for AnnuityTermYear to be an explicit nil

+### UnsetAnnuityTermYear
+`func (o *AccountResponse) UnsetAnnuityTermYear()`

+UnsetAnnuityTermYear ensures that no value is present for AnnuityTermYear, not even an explicit nil
 ### GetApr

 `func (o *AccountResponse) GetApr() float32`